日本語

 47 Basic Biology Program

-Niimi, Shigenobu, Kawaguchi, Naruse, Soyano, Uchiyama, T. Nakamura, S. Morita
+Niimi, Shigenobu, Kawaguchi, Uchiyama, Mano, Nakamura, Morita, Goto, Oikawa

 ■Outline

-The course will introduce topics on modern evolutionary biology including the fundamentals of the methods for comparative genomics analyses.
-The first topic is the methodogy for evolutionary analysis, which will cover genome sequencing, orthology analysis, genome comparison and detection of selection signature.
-Subsequently, we will explore the evolutionary mechanism that brings about the diversity of organisms.
-For instance, turnovers of sex determination genes have frequently happened during the evolution of vertebrates.
-Genetic and genomic basis of this phenomenon will be discussed using fish as models.
+The course will introduce topics on modern evolutionary biology covering the fundamentals of the methods for comparative genomics analyses.
+The first topic includes variant detection, orthology analysis, whole genome comparison and detection of selection signature.
+Continuously, it will introduce the evolutionary mechanism that brings about the diversity of organisms.
+The evolutionary novelties acquired by insects through evolution will be discussed.
 Arbuscular mycorrhiza and root nodule symbioses are mutually successful and beneficial interactions on earth.
 The evolution of plant-microbe symbioses by recruiting or neo-functionalizing common factors will be discussed.
-The evolutionary novelties acquired by insects through evolution will be discussed.
+Some eukaryotic organelles are thought to have originated from endosymbiotic relationships with ancestral microorganisms.
+A prime example of this is the acquisition of chloroplasts.
+Beyond their evolutionary origins, most organelles exhibit remarkable plasticity, dynamically modulating their function, size, abundance, and morphology in response to environmental cues.
+Chloroplasts, peroxisomes, vacuoles, and lysosomes exemplify this adaptive capacity.
+The molecular mechanisms underlying such organelle plasticity will be discussed.

-1.Learn the principles of genome sequencing and acquire a fundamental understanding of the bioinformatics techniques utilized in genome analysis and molecular evolution study.
+1.Understand the principles of genome sequencing and the fundamentals of the bioinformatics techniques for genome analysis and molecular evolution study.

 2.Understand the basic concepts, methods, and applications of comparative genomics.